-Payment of the US\$200 Million out of the US\$700 Million Five-Year Term Loan by SMC Global Power Holdings Corp.
+Payment of the US\$700 Million Five-Year Term Loan by SMC Global Power Holdings Corp.
 (SMC Global)

-On March 31, 2017, SMC Global paid US\$200 million (P10,043 million) out of the US\$700 million five-year term loan drawn in 2013 and 2015 to refinance existing indebtedness and to fund the ongoing construction of power plants in Davao and Limay, investments in power-related assets, and for general corporate purposes.
+On March 31, 2017, SMC Global paid US\$200 million out of the US\$700 million fiveyear term loan drawn in 2013 and 2015 to refinance existing indebtedness and to fund the ongoing construction of power plants in Malita, Davao and Limay, Bataan investments in power-related assets, and for general corporate purposes.

-The payment was funded by the US\$200 million (P10,040 million) short-term loan bridge financing availed on March 30, 2017.
+The payment was funded by the US\$200 million short-term bridge financing loan availed on March 30, 2017.
 The refinancing lowered the interest margin from 1.9% to 1%.
+In September 2017, SMB Global paid the US\$200 million short-term bridge financing from the P5,000 million short-term loan availed in September 2017 and from available funds.